-This is by no means an exhaustive list, but provides an overview of some of the core employee rights that employers need to consider in the daily running of the business.
+This is by no means an exhaustive list, but provides an overview of some of the core employee rights that employers need to consider in the daily running of the business and employees should be aware of too.
 So, without further ado, here’s our A-Z of employee rights:

 Workers are entitled to 5.6 weeks of statutory holiday leave a year; this includes workers with irregular hours, as well as those with fixed working times.
 For employees who work 5 days a week, this usually amounts to 28 days’ leave per year.
+The statutory amount can include bank holidays.
 When employees work for less time than this, their entitlement is calculated pro rata to work out their equivalent leave amount.

 You will need to ensure that holiday entitlement is calculated correctly so all employees receive the correct amount of statutory entitlement.
 You may also need to reinstate holiday entitlement if an employee is sick during their annual leave.

-Note: from April 2020, the statutory reference period for holiday pay will change from 12 weeks to 52 weeks.
+Note: since April 2020, the statutory reference period for holiday pay has changed from 12 weeks to 52 weeks.

 You can include bank holidays as part of your employees’ statutory annual leave amount, or you can choose to offer them on top of the statutory entitlement (as paid or unpaid leave in this case).
 There is no statutory right for employees to specifically take bank holidays off, but you may want to specify your company rules in contracts and/or the employee handbook, as it is commonly expected for people to be able to take bank holidays.

-Employers must give new employees a contract within two months of when they start the job.
-It’s important to get the structure and wording of the contract correct as it must contain certain terms and conditions for both parties to agree.
+Employers must give new employees/workers a written statement of terms and conditions of their employment on or before the date their employment commences.
+It’s important to get the structure and wording of the contract correct, as it must contain certain terms and conditions as stipulated by the Employment Rights Act.
 Citizens Advice has a useful guide on what is contained within a contract of employment.